Optimal Network Compression: Abstract

 \section{Abstract}

 { This paper introduces a formulation of the optimal network compression problem for financial systems.
 This general formulation is presented for different levels of network compression or rerouting allowed from the initial interbank network.
 We prove that this problem is, generically, NP-hard.
-We focus on objective functions generated by systemic risk measures under systematic shocks to the financial network.
-We conclude by studying the optimal compression problem for specific networks; this permits us to study the so-called robust fragility of certain network topologies more generally as well as the potential benefits and costs of network compression.
-In particular, under systematic shocks and heterogeneous financial networks the typical heuristics of robust fragility no longer hold generally.
+We focus on objective functions generated by systemic risk measures under shocks to the financial network.
+We use this framework to study the (sub)optimality of the maximally compressed network.
+We conclude by studying the optimal compression problem for specific networks; this permits us to study, e.g., the so-called robust fragility of certain network topologies more generally as well as the potential benefits and costs of network compression.
+In particular, under systematic shocks and heterogeneous financial networks the robust fragility results of~\cite{AOT15} no longer hold generally.

 {\bf Keywords:} Finance, systemic risk, financial networks, portfolio compression, systematic shocks, genetic algorithm. }